SFDO-Tooling/CumulusCI/docs/cumulusci_flow.rst

 * A new Beta Version of the package is created and tested for each commit on a project's ``main`` branch.
 * Auto-merging functionality keeps branches up-to-date with the ``main`` branch.

-CumulusCI Flow is implemented in the out-of-the-box flows provided by CumulusCI, but the approach to working with a GitHub repository does not require the use of CumulusCI.
+CumulusCI Flow is implemented in the standard library flows provided by CumulusCI, but the approach to working with a GitHub repository does not require the use of CumulusCI.

 .. image:: images/salesforce-org-process.png